-The ProTech® TPS is a SIL-3 (according to IEC-61508) triple modular design that allows users to easily replace any of its modules (A, B, C) while the monitored equipment / turbine is on-line and operating normally.
+The MicroNet Safety Module is a SIL-3 (according to IEC-61508) triple modular design that allows users to easily replace any of its modules (A, B, C) while the monitored equipment / turbine is on-line and operating normally.
 This is also referred to as 'hot replacement'.
-The unit's backplane plug-and-operate structure and its module-to-module program copying function enhance ease of replacement.
+Ease of replacement is enhanced by the unit's backplane plug-and-operate structure and its module-to-module program copying function.